TakeTwiceDailey/TakeTwiceDailey.github.io/_posts/2014-01-01-example-content.md

 ---
 layout: post
 title: Content formatting in this blog
-shortinfo: This is an example blog post that shows several types of HTML content used in this blog, and how I designed some of them.
+shortinfo: Here I show the Markdown syntax one can use to make HTML documents appear on the web, and some of the tools I have built to make reading this blog easier and more appealing.
 ---

 ## The default HTML and Markdown syntax